carjug/RubyConf2016/day-1.md

 #### Talk to your manager about how you can learn more effectively
 * managers are just trying to help you become a better engineer

+> "True learning involves a permanent change in the way you see and act in the world.
+The accumulation of information isn't learning."
+- Benjamin Hardy

 # Improving coverage analysis - Grand Ballroom A
 # Problem Solved!
 Using Logic Programming to Find Answers -  Jr Ballroom B